adamdonahue/pynodes/README.rst

 Note: Under development.

-A Python-based development ecosystem for quickly building and delivering business-critical software on the Web and on native platforms.
+A Python-based development ecosystem for quickly writing and delivering business-critical software on the Web and on native platforms.

 Components